ampproject/amppackager/monitoring.md

 | healthz | Handles `/healthz` requests.
 Checks if `amppackager` is running and has a valid, fresh certificate. |
 | metrics | Handles `/metrics` requests.
 Reports performance metrics for `amppackager` and for the underlying gateway requests to the AMP document server. |

-## Metrics breakdown by handler and response code: labelled buckets
+## Metrics labels: breakdown by handler and response code

 For some metrics like `total_requests_by_code_and_url` the stats in the `/metrics` response are grouped into buckets by two dimensions: the handler name, and the HTTP response code.
 E.g. the stats for the `healthz` and `validityMap` handlers in the example above end up in their owns buckets: